 A pre-examination is performed before treatment begins.
 The dentist will go through your medical history to determine the state of your oral health.
-As long as there are no abnormalities identified, your mouth should be a good state to begin root canal treatment.
+As long as there are no abnormalities identified, your mouth should be in a good state to begin root canal treatment.

 What Should You Expect During Root Canal Treatment?

 Once the pulp is removed, placement begins.
 The canal is first enlarged to make it easier to apply the filling.
 The root canal is difficult to fill at first.
-If you suffer effects such as swelling and a temperature, antibiotics will be required.
+If you suffer effects such as swelling and temperature, antibiotics will be required.
 This is the first appointment.

 The second appointment will involve removing the temporary filling and apply the root canal filling.
 The tooth is sealed at this point and helps limit any infections.

 A crown is shaped and placed on top to complete the treatment.

 What Should You Expect After Root Canal Treatment?